ellaboevans/Intro-section-with-dropdown-navigation/README.md

 - [W3schools](https://www.w3schools.com) - This website helped me understand the basic use of padding and Media Queries
 - [DEV](https://dev.to) - This webiste helped me to set up the mobile menu from zero to completion.
+- [CSS-tricks](https://css-tricks.com) - This website helped me to use flexbox to set up my project.